 International students are not authorized to work off-campus unless approved for Practical Training.
-You can refer to the Career and Professional Development (CPD) international students page for more website for futher information about how to find internship and job oppurtunities in the U.S. Information about both types of Practical Training (Curricular Practical Training) and (Optional Practical Training) are provided below in the FAQ.
+You can refer to the Career and Professional Development (CPD) international students page for more website for further information about how to find internship and job opportunities in the U.S. Information about both types of Practical Training (Curricular Practical Training) and (Optional Practical Training) are provided below in the FAQ.

 3. What is Curricular Practical Training (CPT)?

 Curricular Practical Training (CPT) allows F-1 visa students to participate in internships (paid or unpaid) that are directly related to the student's major and must either be for academic credit or a major requirement.
 All declared students at W&L are eligible for CPT.
 The Practical Training guide provides an overview of CPT and how to obtain CPT authorization for both undergraduate and law students.

 Optional Practical Training (OPT) allows F-1 visa students to work for 12 months in the U.S. in a job or internship experience related to their majors.
 Students may choose to use this time immediately after graduation.
 In addition, STEM majors may qualify for a 24 month extension of OPT.
 The CIE has created a complete Overview of Optional Practical Training (pdf) for your reference, which includes a list of all STEM OPT eligible majors at W&L.

 5. How can I find summer internships and summer research opportunities?

 The CPD and CIE offices created a guide to help you learn more about summer opportunities and how you can strategize to turn these into a full-time job in the US after graduation.

 6. How many hours per week can I work?